 The Sir James Carroll Walkway (30 minutes one way) runs along the northern bank of the Wairoa River starting just across the bridge opposite the Vista Motor Lodge.
 You’ll see the remains of historic jetties from the river’s trading days.
 Alternatively, the Wairoa Township Riverside Walkway (1h30mins one way) which starts at Wairoa’s famous lighthouse.
 Follow the southern bank all the way to Pilot Hill for awesome views of the coast.
-To learn a bit of history along the walk, pick up the walkway brochure from the local i-SITE.’For more walks in the region, check out 10 Wonderful Walks in Hawke’s Bay.
+To learn a bit of history along the walk, pick up the walkway brochure from the local i-SITE.

-More things to do in Wairoa
+More Things to Do in Wairoa

 Visit Lake Waikaremoana

 As the southern gateway to the Te Urewera Rainforest, Wairoa is the start of many adventures to Lake Waikaremoana.
 Head on State Highway 38 toward Frasertown then continue toward Te Urewera.
 Be aware that the majority of the roads into Te Urewera is on a gravel road.

 While in Wairoa, or just as you are leaving and heading north, you can’t miss Morere!
 Famous for its natural hot springs and palm forests, the Morere Springs Scenic Reserve, just off State Highway 2, holds a hot pools and cold pools complex in a beautiful rainforest environment.
 There are also numerous walks to enjoy, such as the 15-minute Nikau Pools Track and the 25-minute Nikau Loop Track starting from the Morere Hot Springs entrance.
 Walk through lush nikau palm forest along the riverside.

-Road trip to the Mahia Peninsula
+Road Trip to the Mahia Peninsula

 An awesome coastal getaway in the Wairoa district is the Mahia Peninsula.
 Wonderful coastal views await anyone who takes the time to get there.
 With many beaches, stunning freedom camping areas, surf breaks and walks to do, you’ll find it impossible to leave!
-What’s more, you might be lucky enough to watch a rocket launch from the Rocket Lab at the end of the peninsula.Check out some of the things to do in Mahia in 11 Mahia Peninsula Must-Dos.
+What’s more, you might be lucky enough to watch a rocket launch from the Rocket Lab at the end of the peninsula.

-- Visit the Te Reinga Falls, 35km from Wairoa, to see the spectacular 35m falls.
+- Visit the Te Reinga Falls, 35km (22 miles) from Wairoa, to see the spectacular 35m (115ft) falls

-- Take a scenic drive on the Putere Road (gravel road should only be used in good weather) to see lakes and lush rolling hills.
+- Take a scenic drive on the Putere Road (gravel road should only be used in good weather) to see lakes and lush rolling hills

-- Go horse riding, eeling, fishing and more in Iwitea.
+- Go horse riding, eeling, fishing and more in Iwitea

 - Join a fishing charter on Lake Waikaremoana.
-Learn more about fishing in Fishing in New Zealand.
+Learn more about fishing in Fishing in New Zealand

 - Enjoy a movie in the pleasantly vintage Gaiety Theatre, 252 Marine Parade